-The fair value of the positions in the external investment pools (Local Government Investment Pool and State Non-Arbitrage Pool) is the same as the value of the pool shares.
+The value of the positions in the external investment pool (Local Government Investment Pool) is the same as the value of the pool shares.
 As LGIP is not SEC registered, regulatory oversight of the pool rests with the Virginia State Treasury.
-LGIP maintains a policy to operate in a manner consistent with SEC Rule 2a-7.
+LGIP is an amortized cost basis portfolio under the provisions of GASB 79.
+There are no withdrawal limitations or restrictions imposed on participants.